furkansezgin1903/furkansezgin1903/README.md

 - 👋 Hi, I’m @furkansezgin1903
 - 👀 I’m interested in ...
-Bilgisayar,Arduino,Python,siber güvenlik
+Computer,Arduino,Python,Cyber Security
-- 🌱 I’m currently learning ..Pyhton ve siber güvenlik
+- 🌱 I’m currently learning ..Pyhton and Cyber Security

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .. sezginfurkan612@gmail.com